costajob/app-servers/README.md

 * 8 GB 1333 MHz DDR3

 ## Languages
-I chose to test the following languages/runtime: Ruby, Crystal, Python, Elixir, Node.js, GO, Java.
+I chose to test the following languages/runtime: Ruby, Crystal, Python, Elixir, Haskell, Node.js, GO, Java.

 ### Ruby
 [Ruby](https://www.ruby-lang.org/en/) 2.3 is installed via homebrew.
 Ruby is the language i have more experience with.
-I find it an enjoyable language, although i start missing serious support for a light parallelism model.
+I find it an enjoyable language to code with, with a plethora of good libraries and a lovely community.

 ### Python
 [Python](https://www.python.org/) 2.7 comes pre-installed on OSX El Captain.